ocaktans/An-Estimation-for-Asymptomatic-Covid-19-Cases-of-Turkey/README.md

 Secondary repositories kept these numbers as if they were case numbers and this caused significant changes in the recording standards for the country.
 Actual case numbers are now known but we still do not have the daily increases for this gap.

 ![](images/graph.PNG)

+Graph above shows the leap on the day that the Ministry started to announce case numbers once again according to secondary repositories.

 ### Goal of the Project